bigchaindb/bigchaindb/docs/server/source/simple-deployment-template/network-setup.md

 monit -d 1
 ```

-It will run the processes and restart them when they crash.
+Monit will run the BigchainDB and Tendermint processes and restart them when they crash.
 If the root `bigchaindb_` process crashes, Monit will also restart the Tendermint process.

-Check the status by running `monit status` or `monit summary`.
+You can check the status by running `monit status` or `monit summary`.

 By default, it will collect program logs into the `~/.bigchaindb-monit/logs` folder.

-Consult `monit -h` or [the Monit documentation][monit-manual] to know more about the operational power you've just got the taste of.
+To learn more about Monit, use `monit -h` (help) or read [the Monit documentation][monit-manual].

 Check `bigchaindb-monit-config -h` if you want to arrange a different folder for logs or some of the Monit internal artifacts.

+If you want to start and manage the BigchainDB and Tendermint processes yourself, then look inside the file [bigchaindb/pkg/scripts/bigchaindb-monit-config](https://github.com/bigchaindb/bigchaindb/blob/master/pkg/scripts/bigchaindb-monit-config) to see how *it* starts BigchainDB and Tendermint.

 ## How Others Can Access Your Node